-On top of the adventure, it could also save us money that we’d need for our three-month road trip across North America.
-Hawaii is one of the most expensive destinations you can visit — even a campsite will set you back around $15–35 per night.
-And prices keep going up.
+On top of that, it would help us save money we’d need for our three-month road trip across North America.
+Hawaii is one of the most expensive places you can travel to, and even a campsite will set you back roughly £15–35 per night.
+And prices just keep climbing.

-The problem with staying in hotels or Airbnbs was also that the comfort of daily Wi-Fi, a kitchen, or breakfast would probably mean we’d head out to explore Hawaii around nine or ten each day.
-That’s late on Hawaii, because it gets dark here by 7 pm.
+The problem with staying in hotels or Airbnbs was that the comfort of daily wifi, a kitchen and breakfast would probably mean we’d only head out to explore Hawaii around nine or ten in the morning.
+That’s late by Hawaiian standards, because it gets dark here by 7pm.

 We went to bed around eight or nine and woke up at half past five in the morning.
-We drove to Wi-Fi spots purposefully, and work that would normally take us a whole day was done in just a few hours.
-In our last campsite there was even Wi-Fi, so after dinner we’d regularly go and work for 2–3 hours.
+We made deliberate trips for wifi and handled work that would normally take us a whole day in just a few hours.
+Our last campsite even had wifi, so after dinner we’d regularly pop online for two or three hours to work.

-In the end, we decided to spend the first two days in an Airbnb in Haiku, because we arrived late at night and the campsite near the main town of Kahului was closed.
+In the end we booked the first two nights in an Airbnb in Haiku, because we arrived late at night and the campsite near the main town of Kahului was closed.

 Heading to Hawaii?
-Get the Guidebook We Used
+Grab the guidebook we used

-On top of that, a birthday present for Lukáš — a trip to the island of Lanai, snorkelling for two at $181 USD.
+On top of that, a birthday present for Lukáš — a trip to the island of Lanai, snorkelling for two for $181.

-At the start, we did a big shop for two weeks of camping.
-We knew that on most days we wouldn’t be able to buy ingredients anywhere.
-Plus, Hawaii has a constant daytime temperature of around 29°C (84°F) and 22°C (72°F) at night, which meant we couldn’t buy anything too fresh.
+At the start we did a big shop for two weeks of camping.
+We knew that on most days there’d be nowhere to buy ingredients, and at the same time Hawaii has a steady daytime temperature of 29°C and 22°C at night, which meant we couldn’t really buy anything too fresh.

-This was the foundation of our meals.
-It turned out that buying in bulk was a mistake because, although the Tikka Masala and soups were organic with nothing bad in them (no additives or preservatives), by the second week we couldn’t even look at them.
+This was the backbone of our meals.
+It turned out that buying in bulk was a mistake, because although the Tikka Masala and the soups were organic with nothing dodgy in them (no additives or preservatives), by the second week we couldn’t stand the sight of them.

-Occasionally we bought some fruit at roadside stalls, went to Foodland (a supermarket) for sushi or sandwiches.
-A few times we treated ourselves to food like the locals from food trucks, and we also played tourist and went to a restaurant.
-Our weakness was cold drinks — we gave into those more often in the second week on the warmer side of the island.
-So if you want to go even more on a budget, you can.
-We had a budget of $65 per day, which had to cover accommodation that wasn’t pre-paid, petrol, and food.
+Now and then we’d buy some fruit from roadside stalls, or pop into Foodland (a supermarket) for sushi or sandwiches.
+A couple of times we treated ourselves to food like the locals from the food trucks, and we also played tourist and went to a restaurant.
+Our weakness was cold drinks — we caved to those more often during the second week on the warmer side of the island.
+So if you want to do it on a tighter budget, you absolutely can.
+We had a budget of $65 a day, which also had to cover accommodation we hadn’t paid for in advance, petrol and food.

 Waianapanapa

-2 nights, flush toilets, showers, drinking water, no signal, option to rent a cabin
+2 nights, flushing toilets, showers, drinking water, no signal, cabins available to rent

-Waianapanapa is one of the better campsites — it has toilets, outdoor showers, and a drinking water source.
-You’re right above the black sand beach and at the start of the Kings Trail — Pi’ilani Trail, which runs along the cliffs.
-If you go, start early in the morning as you’re walking in the sun the whole time.
+Waianapanapa is one of the better campgrounds — there are toilets, outdoor showers and a source of drinking water.
+You’re right above the black sand beach and at the start of the Kings Trail – Pi’ilani Trail, which runs along the cliffs.
+If you go, set out early in the morning, as you walk in full sun the whole way.

 If you decide on Waianapanapa, our advice is: cook early.
-It rains every night there, and we were there during what’s supposed to be the driest period.
+It rains there every night, and we were there in the dry season when it’s supposed to rain least.

 Kipahulu

-1 night, pit toilets, drinking water at the visitor centre (which also has proper toilets), signal poor but present
+1 night, pit-toilet style loos, drinking water at the visitor centre (which also has proper toilets), signal poor but present

-You can do two hikes from here — Waimoku Falls to the waterfalls, and Seven Sacred Pools.
-We headed to the waterfalls; it rained the entire time, but it only took under three hours.
+From here you can do two hikes: Waimoku Falls and Seven Sacred Pools.
+We headed to the waterfalls — it rained the whole time, but it only took just under three hours.
 Then we had to sleep in the tent covered in mud.

 Hosmer Grove

-1 night, pit toilets, drinking water, signal available
+1 night, pit-toilet style loos, drinking water, signal available

-Otherwise it’s a nice, small campsite with a shelter where you can cook when it rains.
+Otherwise it’s a nice little campsite with a shelter where you can cook when it rains.

 1 night, non-potable water, pit toilets, no signal

-We hiked 21 kilometres to the campsite in the crater at Paliku, where there’s also a cabin you can rent.
-Although we’d braced ourselves for brutal cold after Hosmer Grove, the morning was chilly but not freezing.
-By the cabin there’s a pit toilet, and when I walked in, a swarm of flies launched at me, buzzing around my backside.
-Suddenly the idea of digging a hole to go to the toilet seemed far more appealing.
-Strange ducks called Nene wander everywhere (they might not actually be ducks, but they look like them and make sounds that remind you of a cow crossed with a duck).
+We walked 21 kilometres to the campsite in the crater at Palikū, where there’s also a cabin you can rent.
+Although after Hosmer Grove we’d braced ourselves for an insane cold, the morning was chilly but not freezing.
+By the cabin there’s a pit toilet, and when I walked in a swarm of flies launched at me, buzzing around my backside.
+The idea of just digging a little hole to do my business suddenly seemed far more appealing.
+There are strange birds called Nene wandering everywhere (they might not actually be ducks, but they look like them and make sounds like a cross between a cow and a duck).

 Polipoli